Welcome to Stone Soup Cottage

-Stone Soup Cottage is open to the public only a few nights a week, offering a seven-course tasting menu and wine flights.
-Awarded 2010 Best Restaurant by St. Louis Magazine, Best New Restaurant by the St. Louis Post Dispatch in 2009, 2010 Top 5 Regional Restaurants in the United States by The Week Magazine, a 2016 James Beard Award Nominee for Best Service, and awarded Best Restaurant in St. Louis by the St. Louis Post-Dispatch for 2017 and 2018, Stone Soup Cottage offers just one seating of up to 20 guests and one seasonal tasting menu a night.
-The prix fixe menu changes every month and offers an opportunity to embrace classically prepared European fare, focusing on the regions of southern France and northern Italy.
+Stone Soup Cottage was open to the public only a few nights a week, offering a seven-course tasting menu and wine flights.
+Awarded 2010 Best Restaurant by St. Louis Magazine, Best New Restaurant by the St. Louis Post Dispatch in 2009, 2010 Top 5 Regional Restaurants in the United States by The Week Magazine, a 2016 James Beard Award Nominee for Best Service, and awarded Best Restaurant in St. Louis by the St. Louis Post-Dispatch for 2017 and 2018, Stone Soup Cottage offered just one seating of up to 20 guests and one seasonal tasting menu a night.
+The prix fixe menu changed every month and offered an opportunity to embrace classically prepared European fare, focusing on the regions of southern France and northern Italy.

-Coined the hardest reservation to secure in the area, Stone Soup Cottage brings seasonal elegance, hospitality and fine, French inspired cuisine to guests night after night.
+Once coined the hardest reservation to secure in the area, Stone Soup Cottage brought seasonal elegance, hospitality and fine, French inspired cuisine to guests night after night.

 St. Louis Magazine, September 7, 2021